SilentMoebuta/simple_bert_for_tf2/README.md

 A bert layer for TF2.0 model.

 ## Itroduction
-Bert is build as a TF.Keras Layer.
+Bert is built as a TF.Keras Layer.

 Merits
 1.Easy to apply bert as a layer in a practical TF2.0 model.